 (F) The rehabilitator shall have the power under sections 3903.26 and 3903.27 of the Revised Code to avoid fraudulent transfers.

 (G) As used in this section:

 (1) "Contracted provider" means a provider with a contract with a medicaid health insuring corporation to provide covered health care services to medicaid recipients.

-(2) "Medicaid recipient" means a person eligible for assistance under the medicaid program operated pursuant to Chapter 5111. of the Revised Code.
+(2) "Medicaid recipient" means a person enrolled in the medicaid program .